eng3844f17/eng3844f17.github.io/_schedule/schedule.md

       wed:
         - date: 2017-12-20
           desc: 'FINALS DUE'
-          assign: [ 'Submit your Data Story and revisions via TBA.' ]
+          assign: [ 'Submit your revised projects within a Google Drive folder.
+Name it with the following scheme: <em>lastname-firstinitial-3844-revisions</em>.
+When you share it with me, use the message function to also provide the Github URL to your website.' ]
 ---

 - num: 2